 This Broccoli Apple Salad is a bowl full of goodness!
 Crisp and crunchy, this superstar is packed with fresh ingredients like apples, broccoli, and red onion, then tossed in a light and creamy dressing.
 Add it to your list of favorite summer potluck side dishes along with Corn and Black Bean Salad and fan favorite Asian Slaw.

-Broccoli Apple Salad stores in the fridge for several days.
-Flavors marinate well after sitting for a few hours, and using firm ingredients prevents the “soggy salad” effect.
 Much like my recipe for Chopped Chickpea Salad, it’s great to meal prep for a light lunch option.
-I especially enjoy noshing on this during warmer months, although it’s a dish that can be enjoyed year round.
+I especially enjoy noshing on this during warmer months, although it’s a dish that can be enjoyed year-round.

 Ingredients and Substitutions